Lake Eyasi National Park

 We tend to recommend the Lake Eyasi area to guests who have a particular interest in tribal cultures and who really enjoy getting off the beaten track.
 The area is really worth considering if you are interested in cultural interaction with the Hazabe and Datoga peoples.
 But don't expect the heights of luxury, nor to see lots of animals and be ready for the bumpy tracks.

 The main reason to come here is to visit the Hadzabe, a small tribe of hunter-gatherers who inhabit the land below the escarpment.
-These guys are the only remnants of the tribes which inhabited the area before the arrival of Bantu and Nilotic peoples The tribe inhabits the shores of Lake Eyasi as do the Nilotic-speaking Datoga tribe.
+The tribe are the only remnants of the tribes which inhabited the area before the arrival of Bantu and Nilotic peoples.
+The tribe inhabits the shores of Lake Eyasi as do the Nilotic-speaking Datoga tribe.
 You will visit these tribes, which will include a visit to their homesteads, learn about their way of life, animal tracking, medicinal plants, and much more.
 Some wildlife and a wide range of bird species can be viewed during walks around the lake, which can be arranged.
 They are closely related to the Bushmen of the Kalahari in Botswana and have a very similar traditional lifestyle.
 It is possible to visit Hadzabe settlements, spend time out hunting with the men and gathering with the women.
 We have always found this to be a surprisingly worthwhile experience, with a nice relaxed feel and with plenty of good photo opportunities, as you can see from the images.

 Another interesting experience is to visit the Datoga silversmiths in their small village and witness first hand their traditional metalworking skills, also a very relaxed and pleasant experience.